-240 Principles of Archaeology and Prehistoric Societies
+243 Principles of Archaeology and Prehistoric Societies

 This course offers an examination of modern archaeological research including how archaeologists work in the field, their analytical techniques, and some of the principal methodological and theoretical issues facing the field.
 A wide variety of archaeological examples (from lavish Egyptian tombs to simple nomadic settlements) will be used to illustrate the main themes of the course.
 Students will participate in the process of archaeological research through a series of practical exercises and assignments.
 Prerequisite: ANTH 110 or permission of the instructor.
-Six credits.
+Students who have received credit for ANTH 240 cannot enroll in this course.
+Three credits.
+Not offered 2008-2009.

-250 Origins of Cities
+253 Origins of Cities

 Urban living is an increasingly common experience for humans across the globe.
 City life, however, is not a modern phenomenon.
-This course is a broad introduction to the process of urbanism and pre-industrial cities in both the New and Old Worlds.
-Specific cases are examined to elucidate the roles cities played in ancient civilizations, the factors that led to urban development, and how this can aid in our understanding of modern urban life.
+This course is a broad introduction to the process of urbanism and the rise of early pre-industrial cities in both the New and Old Worlds.
+Specific cases are examined in order to elucidate the varying roles cities played in ancient civilizations and how knowledge of these roles can aid in our current understanding of modern urban life.
 Prerequisite: ANTH 110 or permission of the instructor.
-Six credits.
-Not offered 2007-2008.
+Students who have received credit for ANTH 250 cannot enroll in this course.
+Three credits.
+Offered 2008-2009 and in alternate years.